collinbarrett/FilterLists/About.md

 ## Software Support

-[Some](https://github.com/collinbarrett/FilterLists/issues/11) of the lists on FilterLists can be used in the following software tools.
+One can use [some](https://github.com/collinbarrett/FilterLists/issues/11) of the lists on FilterLists in the following software tools.

 *   [1Blocker](https://1blocker.com/)
 *   [AdAway](https://adaway.org/)